Log In

 Mr. Lowell approaches, and restates the rules.
 You must choose either box "B" or both boxes.
 "A" has ten thousand dollars but whether or not box "B" has a million dollars in it, only Lowell knows.
 If he has predicted that you would choose both, there will be nothing in that box.
 If he has predicted you would only take box "B", then there will indeed be one million dollars inside.

 "Can I have a glass of water?" you ask Jay Leno.
 Good for you.
 You got a laugh from the audience.
 But how much money will you get from the boxes?
-Will you get zero dollars, ten thousand dollars, one million dollars, or one million dollarsand ten thousand dollars?
+Will you get zero dollars, ten thousand dollars, one million dollars, or one million dollars

 It is time to make your selection.
 What do you choose?